Sayan11071998/UE5-RPG-Combat/README.md

 I built this combat framework to practice AI programming patterns and runtime optimization.
 The Strategy pattern keeps enemy behaviors modular - each AI state (Patrol, Attack, Strafe) is its own class implementing `ICombatStrategy`.
 This made adding new behaviors straightforward without bloating the Enemy class.

-The player has four attack types with socket-based collision detection using `AnimNotifyState` windows.
-For blocking, I implemented directional validation with dot product checks - you can only block attacks you're facing.
-The Motion Warping system dynamically adjusts the jump attack mid-animation to track moving enemies, which solved the problem of attacks missing their targets.

----

-## AI Strategy Pattern

-Enemy behavior switches between three strategies based on game state.
-Each strategy handles its own movement logic:

-**PatrolStrategy:** Uses NavigationSystem to get random reachable points within 800 units.
-Moves to point, waits 1-5 seconds, picks new destination.

-**AttackStrategy:** Calculates distance to player.
-Moves within acceptance range, triggers attack montages.
-After each attack, randomly switches to Strafe (30% chance by default).

-**StrafeStrategy:** Calculates point 180° from current facing direction, moves there to create circling behavior around player.

-The state machine runs in `Enemy::Tick()` with timing delays to prevent spam.
-I used `bIsWaiting` flags with timers to control when the next strategy execution happens.
-This approach gave me more direct control than Behavior Trees for this specific use case.

----

-## Projectile Object Pooling

-Initially every enemy spawned/destroyed projectile actors per attack.
-With multiple enemies this caused noticeable frame hitches.
-I implemented a static object pool shared across all enemy instances:

-- Pre-allocates 20 projectiles at startup
-- Hides/disables collision instead of destroying
-- Expands dynamically if pool exhausted (logs warning for tuning)
-- Each projectile knows its owner pool via `SetOwnerPool()`

-The pool setup was tricky - since it's static, I had to initialize it when the first enemy spawns with a valid `ProjectileBP` reference.
-This eliminated the spawning hitches completely.

----

-## Motion Warping for Jump Attack

-The jump attack performs a line trace forward using `ECC_Pawn` channel.
-If it hits an enemy within range, I set a warp target at their location using `AddOrUpdateWarpTargetFromLocation()`.
-The animation asset has a motion warping window that blends the root motion trajectory to land at that point.

-I added validation checks because initial implementation would sometimes warp to dead enemies or empty space.
-Now it verifies the hit actor is actually an Enemy class before setting the warp target.
-A timer clears warp targets after the attack completes to prevent stale data affecting subsequent attacks.

----

-## AI Perception System

-Enemy AI uses UE5's AI Perception Component configured with sight sense:

-- 1500 unit detection radius, 120° peripheral vision
-- 5 second memory duration for last known location
-- `OnTargetPerceptionUpdated` delegate triggers `EnterCombat`/`ExitCombat`

-When stimulus becomes active (player enters sight), the enemy transitions to Attack state and sets focus on the player.
-When stimulus is lost, it clears focus and returns to idle behavior.
-The perception component handles line-of-sight checks and occlusion automatically.

----

-## Architecture
 ```mermaid
 graph TB
     subgraph Player["Player System"]